 VOTE ON ELECTION DAY...
-Election Day is the last opportunity to cast a ballot during an election and voters must vote in their assigned precinct on Election Day.
-Polling places are open 7 a.m.-7 p.m.
+Election Day is the last opportunity to cast a ballot during an election and voters must vote in their assigned polling location on Election Day.
+Polling locations are open 7 a.m.-7 p.m.
 Voters in line by 7 p.m. will be allowed to cast a ballot.